Auguste Deter: Life

-Auguste was born in Kassel, Hesse-Kassel on May 16, 1850.
+Deter was born in Kassel, Hesse-Kassel on May 16, 1850.
 Born into a working-class family, Auguste had three siblings and was a daughter of Johannes Hohmann.

-Auguste's father died when she was young.
-Even though Auguste's family was impoverished, she was well-educated.
+Deter's father died when she was young.
+Even though Deter's family was impoverished, she was well-educated.
 She attended school in Cassell, and it is speculated that she may have been a student of Dr. Alois Alzheimer's grandfather, Johann.
-He was a schoolmaster in Cassell during the time Auguste attended school.
+He was a schoolmaster in Cassell during the time Deter attended school.
 Further education was not possible for Auguste due to social norms and her family's financial situation.

-Auguste started work as a full-time seamstress assistant at the age of 14.
+Deter started work as a full-time seamstress assistant at the age of 14.
 She continued this career until she married Carl August Wilhelm Deter on 1 May 1873, at the age of 23.

 In 1888, Carl began work as a railway clerk.
-After marrying Carl, Auguste moved to Frankfurt, Germany, where she was a full-time housewife.
+After marrying Carl, Deter moved to Frankfurt, Germany, where she was a full-time housewife.
 Carl described their marriage as "happy and harmonious".
 The couple had one daughter named Thekla.

-Auguste became ill in the spring of 1901 at the age of 50.
+Deter became ill in the spring of 1901 at the age of 50.
 She was admitted to a psychiatric hospital later that year in November, where she lived for the rest of her life.

-Auguste and Carl were married for 33 years until her death on 8 April 1906 at the age of 55, just 5 weeks shy of her 56th birthday.
+Auguste and Carl were married for 33 years until her death on 8 April 1906 at the age of 55, just five weeks shy of her 56th birthday.

 Onset of disease

-During the late 1890s, Auguste exhibited a rapid escalation in memory loss and started showing symptoms of dementia, such as loss of memory, delusions, and even temporary vegetative states.
+During the late 1890s, Deter exhibited a rapid escalation in memory loss and started showing symptoms of dementia, such as loss of memory, delusions, and even temporary vegetative states.
 In March 1901, Auguste's behavior started to become out of control.
 She began to accuse Carl of being adulterous and soon became jealous.
 Auguste started to become inattentive with housework, purposely hid objects and lost her capacity to cook.
 She also developed insomnia, which caused her to drag sheets outside the house and scream for hours in the middle of the night.
 She became paranoid over neighbors and strangers as she believed someone was out to kill her.